Most engineering organizations focus on delivering projects. They should focus on milestones instead.

 With milestones, you have natural stopping places every one to three weeks.
 This means teams can change their priorities and it won’t feel like a thrash to do so.
 And because some value was delivered, it doesn’t feel like your work is being wasted.
 With projects, priority changes feel like throwing work away, and can be dispiriting.
 With milestones, you can usually finish up what you’re doing.

-There are some situations where you’ll want to halt a milestone: if something is truly urgent.
+There are some situations where you’ll want to halt DURING a milestone: if something is truly urgent.
 But if you do that, you’re making a conscious choice to incur the cost of throwing away work.
 And it’s less likely to happen, because the end of the milestone is more likely to be near.

 Milestones make engineering look good, and it builds trust